davbeek/gitinspectorgui-rtd/docs/source/gui.rst

 1. The input part where the options are defined.
 This part can be scrolled up and down using the top scroll bar at the right.
-2. The console output part, where progress output is presented to the user while the repositories are analysed.
+2. The console output part, where progress output is presented to the user while the repositories are analyzed.
 The console has its own scrollbar.

 Top row buttons
 ---------------